hipitihop/live-status/README.md

 Obviously there are simpler ways, like a simple USB or serially driven On Air LED light and using a Raspberry Pi Zero.
 The possibilities are endless, and left as an exercise for the reader.

-The example of the author's picture card visible through numerous Home Assistant dashboard in the house.
+The example of the author's picture card visible through numerous Home Assistant dashboards in the house.

 ![Office On Air](resources/status-off-air.png)
 ![Office On Air](resources/status-on-air.png)